Small Business SEO Prices – Somerset, Bristol and Remote UK Services

 - 1 week before – Using the free design site Canva it took an hour to design from scratch 2 creatives, one for Twitter and one for Facebook.
 Note: I have zero design skills, but managed to create something straightforward using their drag and drop template software.

-- The promotional Tweet was pinned to Twitter on 10th April 2017
+- A promotional Tweet was pinned to Twitter on 10th April 2017

 Step 3: Engage with your audience